 Not all children who grow up in addicted family homes fail to thrive in adulthood.
 Some children prove to be resilient and are able to overcome their traumatic childhood.
 How do they do this?

 - One key component that helps these children to not only cope, but also thrive is that they have strong, close relationships with at least one other person in their family, perhaps a grandparent or an aunt or uncle.
 This close bond with another adult helps to keep them grounded and feeling secure and loved.

 - Another factor that can help children overcome their childhood trauma is their ability to adapt and be resourceful – two skills that can be strengthened in family therapy.
 These children are often able to develop some truly unusual personal strengths and abilities in the face of adversity.

 - Children who have the support of their faith community can also prove to be resilient, as they may have a supportive environment that welcomes them and their families.
 These communities can help the family to rebuild lost trust and to learn how to relate in a healthy way.
 They learn how to reach out for help- and how to accept it.
 This structure can help sustain a family through its period of recovery and rebuilding.

 Studies have shown that children of addicts are four times more likely to become addicts themselves.
-These statistics don’t even include addictions which may show up later in their lives, such as food, gambling, sex or work.
+These statistics don’t even include addictions that may show up later in their lives, such as food, gambling, sex or work.

-Growing up as the child of substance abusers or addicts may be difficult but the trauma can be managed if family therapy and support are actively sought and taken seriously by each member of the family unit.
+Growing up as a child of substance abusers or addicts may be difficult but the trauma can be managed if family therapy and support are actively sought and taken seriously by each member of the family unit.